 - Intel: HD 4000 or higher

 Some systems can automatically switch between integrated graphics and dedicated graphics cards to render 3D graphics.
-The scene viewer and scene-based apps work best with a dedicated graphics card; therefore, in your graphics card driver settings, make sure the per-application settings for your web browser are set to the dedicated graphics card.
+Scene Viewer and scene-based apps work best with a dedicated graphics card; therefore, in your graphics card driver settings, make sure the per-application settings for your web browser are set to the dedicated graphics card.
 If this is not set, some point symbols and labels may not display correctly.